 Seaweed is. a proven and powerful stress reliever too, he adds.
 “Scientific studies have confirmed that seaweed bathing helps lower body stress and relieve skin conditions such as psoriasis, eczema and acne.
 It may also help in the treatment of some circulatory problems and eases aching muscles.”

-After my seaweed soak in Carraig Fhada's Atlantic Seaweed Bath I slept soundly, drifting off easily and not walking until morning, whereas I usually wake a few times in the night.
+After my seaweed soak in Carraig Fhada's Atlantic Seaweed Bath I slept soundly, drifting off easily and not waking until morning, whereas I usually wake a few times in the night.

 How do you take a seaweed bath?

-Seaweed haters like myself will be pleased to know the slimy fronds are not floating about your bathwater with you.
+Seaweed haters like myself will be pleased to know the slimy fronds don't have to float about your bathwater with you.
 In both Victoria Health’s Atlantic Seaweed Bath and Quantum Botanika’s Ocean Bathing kit, the tendrils are contained inside a net (white mesh for Quantum Botanika, green plastic for Victoria Health).

 First, you soak the seaweed net in hot water for five to 15 minutes to release the moisturising oils and gels.
 Quantum Botanika recommends doing this in your bathwater, while Victoria Health suggests soaking it in a separate container and then adding the water to your normal bathwater.
 Be warned, it is fairly smelly.
 That slightly fishy seaweed smell that's so familiar from the beach will fill your bathroom, which you may love or loathe.
 But there are always scented candles of course.